FacultadDeIngenieria/prog1/presentation/variables/presentation.md

 # So... what is a variable?

-- Classic definition, *boxes where you can store values in*
+- Classic definition: *boxes where you can store values in*
 - Super helpful idea
 - We often draw the concept that way
 - Not an **accurate** way to describe how languages (Python, Java) **represent them internally**